What's the best travel story to write?

 If one magazine genre experiences a drop in circulation, others are still going strong.
 Writing for many genres has more potential than limiting yourself to only one.

 Here’s a short list of some kinds of travel stories to give you some ideas.
-Mind you, it’s not a complete list.
-Only you can create that for yourself.
+Remember, this is not a complete list.
+You need to create your own list.

 Some of these genres are directly related to travel, and some aren’t.
 Some are mainstream, some not.
-What’s important is to choose to write in genres you truly enjoy.
+What’s important is to choose to write in genres you truly enjoy and that are relevant to your interests.

 Everyone needs to eat when they travel and we’re all looking for memorable meals.
 You can write about a specific restaurant, farm-to-table establishments, how to prepare vegan meals, gluten-free meals, or comfort food.
 The list is endless.